Collecting Supplies

 Scales

 Knowing the weight of a coin can be important in order to identify forgeries, and to sometimes identify the coin itself.
 For example, classes 4H and 4L of Gallo-Belgic E are differentiated solely by weight.
 If you are posting a coin for sale, serious collectors will ask you for the weight.
-There are a large number of near identical scales available on eBay and Amazon which all seem to come from the same factory.
-I bought these ones from eBay and they work just fine.
+There are a large number of near identical scales available on Amazon which all seem to come from the same factory.

 Coin Tickets

 A coin ticket is a piece of thick white paper (normally round) that you write information about the coin on and store with your coin.
-You can pick them up on eBay, but I make my own because the size I need (15mm) for my quarter stater coin tray doesn’t seem to exist.
+I make my own because the size I need (15mm) for my quarter stater coin tray doesn’t seem to exist.
 I also need to be sure that the paper is acid free so that it doesn’t damage the coins over time, and that it works with my small nibbed pens.
 These are necessary because the tickets are so small, but the nibs are easily damaged and become irreparably blocked if the paper isn’t quite right.

 I use the following pens and paper, which work well together (I found out the expensive way that not all papers are equal when it comes to these pens):